pub-calculator-io/distance-calculator/readme.md

-# Distance Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Distance Calculator Widget for WordPress

 These calculators find the distance between two points on a 2D plane, in a 3D space, as well as along the surface of the Earth with Lambert’s formulas.